lm3nitro/Projects/Virtualization/ESXi/Part 3-Patching ESXI.md

 esxcli software profile update -p ESXi-7.0U3p-23307199-standard -d /vmfs/volumes/66267610-5a7f0187-51c5-246e966417b8/VMware-ESXi-7.0U3p-23307199-depot.zip --no-hardware-warning
 ```

-Once it completes, we can see that it was successfully installed:
+Once it completed, I could see that it was successfully installed:

 <img width="927" alt="Screenshot 2024-04-22 at 1 29 14 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/1181f576-9576-4f38-b6a5-ff13d9fe1a12">

-Once we have the patch installed, we need to reboot the server to ensure that everything is applied.
+Once the patch was installed, I reboot the server to ensure that everything got applied.
 Its also important to note that once the server reboots, SSH will automatically be disabled again by default.

 <img width="1472" alt="Screenshot 2024-04-22 at 1 55 18 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/7484e6be-bc8a-4d2c-96b5-d668f6dc2ea9">